Toyota GR Corolla Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average auto insurance rates for a Toyota GR Corolla are $1,284 annually with full coverage.
-Comprehensive insurance costs an estimated $346, collision costs $570, and liability insurance costs $258.
-Liability-only insurance costs as little as $306 a year, with high-risk driver insurance costing $2,750 or more.
-Teen drivers cost the most to insure at $4,464 a year or more.
+Comprehensive insurance costs on average $346 a year, collision insurance costs $570, and liability is $258.
+Liability-only coverage costs around $306 a year, and high-risk coverage costs $2,750 or more.
+Teen drivers cost the most to insure at up to $4,464 a year.

 Average premium for full coverage: $1,284

-Estimates include $500 policy deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and for all GR Corolla models.
+These estimates include $500 physical damage insurance deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and GR Corolla trim levels.

 Price Range Variability

-For an average driver, Toyota GR Corolla insurance rates go from as cheap as $306 for just liability insurance to the much higher price of $2,750 for a high-risk driver policy.
+For the average 40-year-old driver, Toyota GR Corolla insurance rates range from as cheap as $306 for a discount liability-only rate to a high of $2,750 for a policy for a high-risk driver.

 Urban vs. Rural Price Range

-The examples above demonstrate why everyone should compare rates for a targeted area and their own personal driving habits, rather than relying on price averages.
+The examples above demonstrate why it is important to compare rates quotes based on a specific location and their own personal driving habits, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.